-- (1) Those who have been admitted to the Master's thesis and have successfully completed the basic module and all advanced modules are admitted to the oral Master's exam. - (2) The Admissions and Examinations Board will set at least one oral examination period for each semester.
-The oral Master's examination is to be taken in the time period after the admission to the oral exam, with the stipulation that there must be at least four weeks between the examination and the results from the last module.
-If the oral examination is not completed in the six months following the admittance to the examination, the oral examination is graded with "inadequate" (5.0), unless this is not the students fault. - (3) The oral examination is 40 minutes and receives 4 ECTS points.
-The exam questions cover the content of the basic module and all structural modules. - (4) The oral examination is a collegial exam with two, maximum three examiners.
+(1) Those who have been admitted to the Master's thesis and have successfully completed the basic module and all advanced modules are admitted to the oral Master's exam.

+(2) The Admissions and Examinations Board will set at least one oral examination period for each semester.
+The oral Master's examination is to be taken in the time period after the admission to the oral exam, with the stipulation that there must be at least four weeks between the examination and announcement of the results of the last examinations in the core module and the advanced modules and the oral Master's examination.
+If the oral examination is not completed in the six months following the admittance to the examination, the oral examination is graded with "inadequate" (5.0), unless this is not the students fault.

+(3) The oral examination is 30 minutes and receives 3 ECTS points.
+The exam questions cover the content of the basic module and all structural modules.

+(4) The oral examination is a collegial exam with two, maximum three examiners.
 The student may propose the examiners he or she wants, however this is not a legal right.
-The student will receive the names of the examiners before the exam. - (5) The oral examination is held in English.
-At the request of the examinee, the examination may be conducted in another language if one of the examiners is fluent to the extent that they can conduct the questioning and evaluate the expertise of the examinee. - (6) Every examiner grades the oral examination following § 15 paragraph 2.
-The final grade for the oral exam is the arithmetic mean of the three grades: § 15 paragraph 3 and paragraph 4 clause 4 apply. - (7) Students who wish to sign up for the oral examination at a later date can be admitted as listeners according to seating spaces.
+The student will receive the names of the examiners before the exam.

+(5) The oral examination is held in English.
+At the request of the examinee, the examination may be conducted in another language if one of the examiners is fluent to the extent that they can conduct the questioning and evaluate the expertise of the examinee.

+(6) Every examiner grades the oral examination following § 15 paragraph 2.
+The final grade for the oral exam is the arithmetic mean of the three grades: § 15 paragraph 4 clause 4 applies accordingly.

+(7) Students who wish to sign up for the oral examination in the postgraduate course Master of Science Global Urban Health at a later date, can be admitted as listeners according to seating spaces.
 They are not allowed to comment or distribute the results.
 On request of the student or due to an important reason, the examination can be closed to the public.